-We now turn our attention from a specific language to the more general topic of describing the syntax and semantics of a programming language.
+We now turn our attention to the general topic of describing the syntax and semantics of a programming language.

 A language's syntax is the form or structure of the expressions and statements.
 It includes symbol and grammar rules.
-It should be easy to learn and intuitive to use.
+The syntax should be easy to learn and intuitive to use.